matwilso/relation-networks/README.md

 Both methods are better at handling the clustered sampling than they are at handling the uniform random sampling.
-It is a bit hard to compare them, since they are producing different output modalities, but I think the VAE results pretty a bit nicer right now.
+It is a bit hard to compare them, since they are producing different output modalities, but I think the VAE results are a bit nicer right now.
 Maybe the balance is tipped a bit in its favor;  I use a small 64x64 image size with simple shapes, and the implementation is mostly borrowed from other tuned examples, whereas I have not tried tuning the RN much or experimented u